khulnasoft/khulnasoft/doc/dev/background-information/ci/development.md

 ### Buildkite infrastructure

-Our continuous integration system is composed of two parts, a central server controled by Buildkite and agents that are operated by Sourcegraph within our own infrastructure.
+Our continuous integration system is composed of two parts, a central server controled by Buildkite and agents that are operated by Khulnasoft within our own infrastructure.
 In order to provide strong isolation across builds, to prevent a previous build to create any effect on the next one, our agents are stateless jobs.

 When a build is dispatched by Buildkite, each individual job will be assigned to an agent in a pristine state.
 Each agent will execute its assigned job, automatically report back to Buildkite and finally shuts itself down.
 A fresh agent will then be created and will stand in line for the next job.

 This means that our agents are totally **stateless**, exactly like the runners used in GitHub actions.

-Also see [Flaky infrastructure](#flaky-infrastructure), [Continous integration infrastructure](https://handbook.sourcegraph.com/departments/product-engineering/engineering/tools/infrastructure/ci), and the [Continuous integration changelog](https://handbook.sourcegraph.com/departments/product-engineering/engineering/tools/infrastructure/ci/changelog).
+Also see [Flaky infrastructure](#flaky-infrastructure), [Continous integration infrastructure](https://handbook.khulnasoft.com/departments/product-engineering/engineering/tools/infrastructure/ci), and the [Continuous integration changelog](https://handbook.khulnasoft.com/departments/product-engineering/engineering/tools/infrastructure/ci/changelog).

 #### Pipeline setup

-To set up Buildkite to use the rendered pipeline, add the following step in the [pipeline settings](https://buildkite.com/sourcegraph/sourcegraph/settings):
+To set up Buildkite to use the rendered pipeline, add the following step in the [pipeline settings](https://buildkite.com/khulnasoft/khulnasoft/settings):

 ```shell
 go run ./dev/ci/gen-pipeline.go | buildkite-agent pipeline upload